renan-throsa/EF-Core-in-Action/README.md

 To get this project up and running, type:

 ```
-dotnet ef database update
+dotnet ef database update -p BookApp.Data
 ```

-and place all your queries inside the Main function.
+And place all your queries inside the Main function.

-### DataBase Schema
+### Database Schema

 ![GitHub Logo](/images/diagram.png)